eclipse-edc/MinimumViableDataspace/README.md

 ### 3.1 Participants

-There are two ficticious companies, called "Provider Corp" and "Consumer Corp".
+There are two fictitious companies, called "Provider Corp" and "Consumer Corp".
 "Consumer Corp" wants to consume information from "Provider Corp".
 Furthermore, Provider Corp has two departments "Q&A" and "Manufacturing".
 Both are independent and host their own EDC connectors dubbed "provider-qna" and "provider-manufacturing".
 Provider Corp also hosts a catalog server, plus an IdentityHub that is shared between the catalog server, ""provider-qna""